chrscchrn/Lexical/README.md

 # Lexical

-Lexical is an offline dictionary server and command-line tool that provides fast word definitions using WordNet data.
+Lexical is an offline dictionary server that provides fast word definitions using WordNet data.

 ## Features
 - **Offline Dictionary**: Uses local WordNet data for word lookups.
-- **Command Line Tool**: Query word definitions directly from your terminal.
 - **LSP/Editor Integration**: Can run as a server over stdio for editor integration

 ## Installation